How to Build a Profitable Digital Signage Strategy

 Businesses must ask themselves the following questions to form the foundation of their digital signage strategies:

-Any review of digital signage strategy must include a disclaimer about screen placement: Screen placement is a critical component of your digital signage strategy.
+Any review of a digital signage strategy must include a disclaimer about screen placement: Screen placement is a critical component of your digital signage strategy.

-Conversely, if users are stuck waiting in line at the checkout, at reception desks, or at concierge services, avoid fast-paced and flashy ads that work better at capturing attention than explaining concepts to a captive audience.
+Conversely, if users are stuck waiting in line at checkout, at reception desks, or at concierge services, avoid fast-paced and flashy ads that work better at capturing attention than explaining concepts to a captive audience.

 Beyond these initial considerations, screen placement can be a significant driver of revenue when deployed with a strategy in mind:

 Place screens where people tend to congregate and make sure the length of the content displayed aligns with what viewers are doing at that moment.

 Before deployment, each business must assess its goals for digital advertising, the methods by which they will measure success, and how they can use digital signage as a functional complement to their other marketing tools.

 With these considerations in mind, businesses will be well on their way to developing a digital signage strategy that engages viewers and drives continuous value over time.